rust-lang/book/src/ch10-02-traits.md

    = note: required by `print_anything`
 ```

 Traits are an extremely useful feature of Rust.
-You'll almost never see generic
+You’ll almost never see generic
 functions without an accompanying trait bound.
 There are many traits in the
-standard library, and they're used for many, many different things.
+standard library, and they’re used for many, many different things.
 For
 example, our `Printable` trait is similar to one of those traits, `Display`.
-And in fact, that's how `println!` decides how to format things with `{}`.
+And in fact, that’s how `println!` decides how to format things with `{}`.
 The
 `Display` trait has a `fmt` method that determines how to format something.

 Listing 10-8 shows our original example from Listing 10-3, but this time using
-the standard library's `Display` trait in the trait bound on the generic type
+the standard library’s `Display` trait in the trait bound on the generic type
 in the `show_anything` function:

 <figure>
-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust
 use std::fmt::Display;